-This document gives the recommended adult to child ratios as outlined by the CCPAS and NSPCC and includes guidance on residential events.
+This document gives the recommended adult to child ratios as outlined by the CCPAS and NSPCC.

 Participant guidance on taking photos and videos (E&C Procedures & Guidance 22)

 This document gives guidance to participants about taking photos and videos at events and asks them to think about who has control of the images if they were to upload to social media.